Yuzurukyun/TsuserverDR/README.md

   ```

   This operation should not require administrator privileges, unless you decide to remove the `--user` option.

 * Rename the folder `config_sample` to `config` and edit the values in the provided YAML files to your liking.
 Be sure to check the YAML files for syntax errors after you are done. *Use spaces only; do not use tabs.*

+* Open or forward the port that you would like players to connect to.
+The port number is available in `config/config.yaml` next to `port`, and you may change it to something else if you want to.
+The port that you choose must be made to accept TCP connections.
+This whole process may involve you doing some (or all) of the following:
+    - If you are hosting your server in your own device: go to your router settings, and proceed to open/forward/allow inbound connections into the port.
+You can typically find instructions for this by finding the brand and model name of your router, and searching "brand + model + port forwarding".
+    - If you are hosting your server in an external device (such as a VPS): find its networking settings, and proceed to open/forward/allow inbound connections into the port.
+You can typically find instructions for this by searching something like this "your VPS + open/forward/allow inbound connections into the port".
+    - Go to your operating system firewall settings, and proceed to create a rule to allow inbound connections into the port.
+You can typically find instructions for this by searching "your operating system + create inbound port rule".
+    - Go to your third-party antivirus/firewall software settings (if you have it), and proceed to create a rule to allow inbound connections into the port (if applicable).
+You can typically find instructions for this by searching "your antivirus + open/forward/allow inbound connections into the port".

 ### Running